Hero image

 As we dive into this guide, you'll discover the story behind VAT, the rules that decide whether your business must file, and the rhythm of monthly or quarterly submissions.
 By the end, you'll see VAT not as a burden, but as a structured system designed to keep businesses accountable and the economy thriving.

-Requirements for Filing VAT in the UAE
+What are the Requirements for Filing VAT in the UAE?

 Step‑by‑Step: How to File VAT Through the FTA Portal